isomerpages/mas-moneysense/_money-management/Credit Reports and Creditworthiness.md

 bureau such as banks and credit card companies, and obtained from public sources on bankruptcy.</p>
 <h3><strong>Approved Credit Bureaus</strong></h3>
-<p>For banks and finance companies, only 2 credit bureaus are allowed to
+<p>For banks and finance companies, only two credit bureaus are allowed to
 obtain such information in Singapore.
 They are <a href="https://www.creditbureau.com.sg/" rel="noopener noreferrer" target="_blank">Credit Bureau (Singapore)</a> and
 <a href="https://apps.experian.com.sg/dp-credit-rating/about-dp-credit-rating.asp" rel="noopener noreferrer" target="_blank">Experian Credit Bureau Singapore (ECBS)</a>.</p>
 <p>For licensed moneylenders, the <a href="https://www.mlcb.com.sg/" rel="noopener noreferrer" target="_blank">Moneylenders Credit Bureau (MLCB)</a> is